Russia approves world's first coronavirus vaccine, Putin announces | DW | 11.08.2020

 Russian President Vladimir Putin said that Moscow's Gamaleya Institute has registered the world's first COVID-19 vaccine for use.
-According to Putin, his daughter is among those inoculated.
+He said his daughter is among those already inoculated.

 Russia's Health Ministry has given regulatory approval for the world's first COVID-19 vaccine after less than two months of human testing, President Vladimir Putin said on Tuesday.